-We failed to achieve the revenue required by a covenant in our Credit Agreement with ROS Acquisition Offshore LP ("ROS") and we may fail to meet, additional financial or other covenant requirements in the future.
-Our debt agreements with ROS also contain representations, warranties, fees, affirmative and negative covenants, including a minimum cash balance and minimum revenue amounts by quarter, and default provisions, which include departures in key management, if not remedied within 90 days.
+Our debt agreements with ROS Acquisition Offshore LP ("ROS") contain representations, warranties, fees, affirmative and negative covenants, including a minimum cash balance and minimum revenue amounts by quarter, and default provisions, which include departures in key management, if not remedied within 90 days.
 A breach of any of these covenants could result in a default under these agreements.
 Upon the occurrence of an event of default under our debt agreements, our lender could elect to declare all amounts outstanding to be immediately due and payable and terminate all commitments to extend further credit.
 If our lender accelerates the repayment of borrowings, we may not have sufficient assets to repay our indebtedness.
 Also, should there be an event of default, or should we need to obtain waivers following an event of default, we may be subject to higher borrowing costs and/or more restrictive covenants in future periods.
 In addition, to secure the performance of our obligations under the ROS facility, we pledged substantially all of our assets, including our intellectual property, to ROS.
-Our failure to comply with the covenants under the ROS facility could result in an event of default, the acceleration of our debt and the loss of our assets.
+Our failure to comply with the covenants under the ROS credit facility could result in an event of default, the acceleration of our debt and the loss of our assets.